I tested 6 of the best silk pillowcases – after six months of sleeping on them, these are the ones I'd buy again

 Gift box included: no

 This Mulberry silk pillowcase is an Amazon bestseller, and with its £25.99 price tag, it's easy to see why.
-It's also available in 20 colour options and 5 different sizes.
-It's 19 momme, so it should be comparable to Soak & Sleep and John Lewis' options, but I found it felt thinner.
-Its packaging was also disappointing, so it felt 'cheaper' than all the other options I tested.
+It's 19 momme, so it should be comparable to other options I tested, but in practice, I've found it feels thinner than more expensive silk options.
+Its packaging was also disappointing, so it felt 'cheaper' than the other silk options I tested.
 But then, it is cheaper, which is also this pillowcase's main selling point.
-I can't say it's the best silk pillowcase I tested, but if you want an affordable option, this did the trick.
-Plus, it comes with a bonus silk hair scrunchie included.
+It's not the best silk pillowcase I tested, but if you want an affordable option, this did do the trick.

 Momme: not applicable - this option is satin and not silk